ammarmplumber/ammarplumber.github.io/_posts/2020-12-26-blessings-and-sin.md

 My mother was the daughter of an abusive marriage between an alcoholic womanizer and a sixteen-year-old girl.
 My grandfather deserted my mother and grandmother when my mother was a year old.
 He subsequently fathered many offspring with many women, all victims of his unspeakable abuse.

-While it comes naturally to observe the costs of sin, we often neglect to recognize the gifts that accompany them.
+While it comes naturally to observe the costs of sin, we often neglect to rejoice in the gifts that accompany them.
 These gifts are not given because of sin but in spite of it.

 I can assure you, like the House of David, so too did Karim Charania’s lineage pay a steep price for his sins—myself included.
 And yet there are blessings.